-Officials from the St. Louis County Board of Elections indicated they predict this amendment would have a fiscal impact of \$47,500 per County-wide election, with an additional \$9,000 annual cost.
-Having their office open for an additional 12 hours on the weekend and 16 hours on the weekdays, and at a rate of \$5,000 per every 8 hours, this would cost \$17,500.
-The additional absentee costs in the amendment are estimated to be about \$30,000.
+Officials from the St. Louis County Board of Elections indicated they predict this amendment would have a fiscal impact of \$30,000 per County-wide election, with an additional \$9,000 annual cost.
+The additional absentee costs in the amendment would cost \$30,000.
+They pay a vendor to print and mail their absentee ballots, so the no-excuse absentee portion of the petition would include additional absentee costs for printing and mailing.
 The annual cost of sending voters postage cards to decline automatic registration would be about \$9,000.
 It is important to note that a significant portion of all of these costs could be offset by the reduced need for polling places due to early voting.